edge-cloud/www.edge-cloud.net/_posts/2014-02-14-deploy-wordpress-aws-opsworks.md

   1. **Add a stack:** Define a stack for an application which includes information about e.g. the AWS region.
 You can have multiple stacks in various regions.
   2. **Add layers:** Each stack consist of one or more layers, with each layer having a certain function.
 Here we will use a PHP App Server layer and a MySQL database layer.
   3. **Add an app:** Define the application to be run via a source code repository or file bundle.
-This includes the ability to use [Subversion](https://github.com/" target="_blank">Github</a> and <a href="https://en.wikipedia.org/wiki/Apache_Subversion), a simple Zip file via a HTTP or HTTPS URL or a ZIP file in a S3 bucket.
+This includes the ability to use [Github](https://github.com/) and [Subversion](https://en.wikipedia.org/wiki/Apache_Subversion), a simple Zip file via a HTTP or HTTPS URL or a ZIP file in a S3 bucket.
   4. **Deploy and manage:** Deploy the application by starting the layer's instances.
 Manage further capabilities such as deploying another application version at runtime.

 <div id="attachment_1118" style="width: 610px" class="wp-caption aligncenter">